saraalmuraytib/FSND-Capstone-Project/README.md

 ## API Reference
 ### Getting Started
 - Base URL: At present this app can only be run locally and it hosted in Heroku.
 The local host at the default, [http://127.0.0.1:5000/](http://127.0.0.1:5000).
-The hosted version in Heroku is at [soon](soon)
+The hosted version in Heroku is at [here](https://capstonevirtualtutor.herokuapp.com/)
 - Authentication: This application requires authentication to perform various actions.
 Some of the endpoints require various permissions.
 Authentication and Authorization was implemented using [Auth0.com](Auth0.com).

 #### Role-Based Access Control (RBAC)